Jump to Camino Portugués Stages

 Also according these statistics, for all Caminos, May through September are the busiest months of the year by far, with August as the busiest, followed by September, then May.

-You can economize by staying in the government-supported municipal albergues (10€ in 2025), only purchasing your food in the supermarkets and cooking for yourself or eating cold foods.
+You can economize by staying in the government-supported municipal albergues (10€ in 2025) and supermarket meals only.
 I met a pilgrim who ate nothing but bread and cheese his entire Camino, mostly for spiritual reasons.

-The most expensive option is to stay in hotels and casa rurals (country homes), especially if you are a single!
-Use my interactive map, by scrolling down, to see prices for comparison.
+The most expensive option is to stay in hotels and casa rurals (country homes), especially if you are single!
+Scroll down to use my interactive map and compare prices.

 Maps and Stats of the Variante Espiritual